 Now that we have found the star Skat, also known as Delta Aquarii, we can find the radiant of the Delta Aquariid meteor shower.
 Prepare to be shocked.
 OK, ready?

 The radiant moves.

 That wasn’t so bad, was it?
 You might be asking: Why hasn’t anyone told me that before?
 Well, it is not a well-known fact, and it does not make a big difference anyway since when you watch a meteor shower you should not be looking directly at the radiant.
 Astronomers are always warning newbies to not look at the sun.
 Maybe we should also add: And don’t look at that meteor radiant!
 Because that is not where you will find the meteors.
 Look off to the side, like 45 degrees off.

 Getting back to this radiant drift, It’s surprising because we often see charts showing the location of radiant points with respect to this or that constellation.
 But those charts are set for the night of the shower’s peak.
 A map showing the radiant shift of the Delta Aquariids meteor shower is below.

 Note one more thing.
 The meteor paths are generally longer the farther you look from the radiant.
 This is seen in the image below.
 The shorter paths are near the radiant.
 If you ever see a short flash during a meteor shower, it may be a meteor headed in your direction.
 But don’t worry, the comet fluff does not make it to the ground.

-Bottom line: In 2015, the Delta Aquarid meteor shower is mostly spoiled by bright moonlight.
-This meteor shower is named for the star Skat, or Delta Aquarius, third-brightest star in the constellation Aquarius the Water Bearer.
-How to spot the star – a bit about meteor showers – plus an explanation of why meteors in annual showers have radiant points.
+Bottom line: How to find the star Skat, or Delta Aquarii, the third-brightest star in the constellation Aquarius the Water Bearer, the radiant point for the Delta Aquariid meteor shower.
+Plus an explanation of why meteors in annual showers have radiant points, and how they drift.